 When working in the building next to the Tower of Paddy, a work colleague taught my team MapInfo.
 Here’s an introduction to the geographic information system software.

 The professional product was originally produced by Pitney Bowes Software.
-You’ll need to give up your ideas of owning a wall-mounted cinema size television to purchase a licence, because it’s packed with mapping functionality to allow users to create specialist maps.
+You’ll need to give up your idea of owning a wall-mounted cinema-size television to purchase a licence because it’s packed with mapping functionality to allow users to create specialist maps.
 After you gain access you’ll need to work with a couple of different files (specific maps, mosaic, proprietary maps) and need to make regular backups.

 MapInfo File Formats

 For a custom map you may require the following four file formats:

 - Filename.DAT – a file that stores the attribute data

 - Filename.ID – Stores information linking graphic data to the database information